coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ## Developing Native Apps with Vue.js and Electron

-### Scaffolding a Vue.js and Electron
+### Scaffolding a Vue and Electron Application

-To scaffold our desktop application, we would be making use of an excellent open source project that makes it super simple to work with Vue and Electronjs.
-The project is the [electron-vue](https://github.com/SimulatedGREG/electron-vue) project which comes bundled with other useful Vue libraries like [Vue Router](https://router.vuejs.org/) and [Vuex](https://vuex.vuejs.org/).
+To scaffold your desktop application, you would be making use of an excellent open source project that makes it super simple to work with Vue and Electronjs.
+This project is the [electron-vue](https://github.com/SimulatedGREG/electron-vue) project which comes bundled with other useful Vue libraries like [Vue Router](https://router.vuejs.org/) and [Vuex](https://vuex.vuejs.org/).

-Now let's scaffold our application, simply navigate to the directory where you want your project to reside and run the following command:
+Now scaffold your application by navigating to the directory where you want your project to reside and run the following command:

 `vue init simulatedgreg/electron-vue my-desktop-app`